nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 <div class="note" title="About WCAG compliance">

-Please note that some of the instructions given here do not provide sufficient accessible markup to satisfy the accessibility requirements of the Web Content Accessibility Guidelines [[WCAG22]], even on the [base conformance level (A)](https://www.w3.org/TR/WCAG22/#cc1).
+Please note that some of the instructions given here do not provide sufficient accessible markup to satisfy the accessibility requirements of [[[WCAG22]]], even on the [base conformance level (A)](https://www.w3.org/TR/WCAG22/#cc1).
 These sections presume post-markup editing to make productions fully WCAG-compliant.
 A note of warning is attached to these sections.

 </div>